uio-bmi/immuneML/docs/source/index.rst

 To become familiar with the **YAML-based specification**, you can find a concrete example in our :ref:`Quickstart` guide, or read about the overall YAML structure and options in :ref:`How to specify an analysis with YAML`.

-- Note that the components of the YAML specification are the same in the Galaxy portal and locally, but in Galaxy, datasets must first be converted to immuneML format (see :ref:`How to make an immuneML dataset in Galaxy`).
+- Note that the components of the YAML specification are the same in the Galaxy portal and in the command-line interface, but in Galaxy, datasets must first be converted to immuneML format (see :ref:`How to make an immuneML dataset in Galaxy`).

 Once you have a general understanding of the YAML specification, you can take a look at more detailed :ref:`Tutorials` for